E-commerce

 Pages where users actively engage with content signal relevance and quality in ways that static image galleries cannot match.

-The pattern is consistent across categories — interactive beats passive, manipulation beats observation.
-And the compound effect is powerful: longer engagement leads to higher conversion, which reinforces better rankings.
+The pattern is consistent across categories: interactive beats passive, manipulation beats observation.
+And the compound effect holds: longer engagement leads to higher conversion, which reinforces better rankings.

 What Technology Powers Real-Time 3D Product Configurators?